Vision Learners Meet Web Image-Text Pairs: Experiments

-Second, we evaluate pre-trained models with linear probing tasks on ImageNet-1K.
-Results are reported in~\cref{tab:in1k_lp_main_result} and~\cref{tab:in1k_lp_backbone}. \OURS still suffers from unsatisfactory linear probing results, similar to conclusions in MAE~\cite{MAE}.
-Compared with discriminative pre-training methods, most generative methods are all unsatisfactory.
-For instance, SimCLR and \OURS achieve 63.3\% and 61.3\%, respectively.
-It could result from that linear probing requires discriminative representations, which cannot be satisfied by generative methods.
-However, compared with the original MAE, \OURS outperforms the original MAE by large margins.
-Notably, with the backbone ViT-S, our method outperforms MAE by \textbf{11.3\%} top-1 accuracy.
-It indicates that MAE pre-trained models could suffer from poor results due to low model capacities, and MUG pre-trained models could alleviate the drawback with the help of external data information from the text modality.
-Interestingly, we observe that the MUG model pre-trained on 200M in-house data would achieve comparable results with the MAE model pre-trained on ImageNet-1K.
-The result proves that, with scaling annotation-free web data, MUG learns greatly transferable and linearly separable representations.
+Next, we evaluate pre-trained models using linear probing evaluation on ImageNet-1k.
+Results are reported in~\cref{tab:in1k_lp_main_result} and~\cref{tab:in1k_lp_backbone}.
+Compared with discriminative pre-training methods, most generative methods obtain unsatisfactory IN-1k linear probing results. \OURS also suffers from unsatisfactory linear probing performance common to other masked transformer models~\citep{MAE}, where it has been hypothesized that linear probing requires discriminative representations, which cannot be satisfied by generative methods.
+For instance, SimCLR and \OURS achieve 63.3\% and 61.3\% on the IN-1k validation set, respectively.
+However, in the case of IN-A and IN-R, generative methods like \OURS achieve the best results.
+We conjecture this is due to the fact that discriminative methods can easily be overfit to the in-domain data, but conversely cannot achieve good out-of-distribution generalization.
+Additionally, compared with the original MAE, \OURS outperforms it by a large margin.
+Notably, when using the backbone ViT-S in~\cref{tab:in1k_lp_backbone}, our method outperforms MAE by \textbf{11.3\%} top-1 accuracy.
+This indicates that MAE pre-trained models can suffer from poor results due lower model capacity, whereas MUG pre-trained models can alleviate this drawback with the help of external data information from the text modality.